tinymce/tinymce-docs/enterprise/server.md

 ### Logging

-For compartmentalization of logs in your environment or to provide Ephox with more succinct feedback around the behavior of your deployed TinyMCE Spelling Component (e.g. for support purposes), you may want to write out the spelling-service specific logs to a specific file.
+For compartmentalization of logs in your environment or to provide Ephox with more succinct feedback around the behavior of your deployed TinyMCE Spelling Component (e.g. for support purposes), you may want to write out the service specific logs to a specific file.

-To write the spelling-service specific logs to a specific file, you’ll need to perform the following steps:
+To write the service specific logs to a specific file, you’ll need to perform the following steps:

 #### Create a logging configuration XML file

-The spelling service uses the [Logback](http://logback.qos.ch/manual/configuration.html) logging format.
+The services use the [Logback](http://logback.qos.ch/manual/configuration.html) logging format.

 For easy implementation, here is a sample XML configuration with a tokenized value you can populate where {$LOG_LOCATION} is the location and name of the file you would like to write the logs to (e.g. /tmp/tinymce_services.log).